JJ/hoborg/text/text.md

 springs.
 But all that is lost to me.
 When Florida was no longer a state of the Union all was taken from me, all the train lines I had painstakingly gathered were, overnight, property of the people of Florida.
 I lost fuck-all.
-It was stolen by these damn fanatics!
+It was robbed by these damn fanatics!

 Down and out and with ten thousand pesos in Mobile and Panama City.
 ---------------------------------------------------------------------

 In the name of the people, Duke, just stop crying like a sissy.
-Somebody buy him more drink or take him to sleep or both.
-Besides, you all wanted to listen to my story, right?
+Somebody buy him more to drink or take him to sleep or both.
+Besides, you all wanted hear to my story, right?
 Here it goes...

-The circus seemed to be not too far, somewhere in West Florida.
+The circus with the mech seemed to be not too far, somewhere in West Florida.
 There I went.
 This was going to be easy as peaches.
 Go there, get in, grab it, get out.
 Except it was not.

-With the ten thou I had when I arrived at Panama City, where the circus happened to be a few days later, I couldn't even have bought a ride with the circus.
+The ten thou I had when I arrived at Panama City, where the circus happened to be a few days later, weren't even enough to have bought a ride or a privilege with the circus.
 Which, come to think of it, was what the two guys would have done to start with if it had been even possible.
 They wouldn't have needed anyone to do it for them.
 Or maybe they did, so I had to check anyways.
+For some reason I later discovered, concession prices had shot to high heaven, even for the concessions on the left hand side of the ground, which for some reason had the lowest prices.

-Not that it was.
-Not that I had the ten thousand any more, a man has got expenses and love is not always free, as you may know.
-Yes, young men like me don't have it that difficult but I was in a hurry and that hoochie koochie girl looked like she could give me information, and boy, did she give me all she could... and I gave her a few pesos.
+Besides, at the moment it was no longer  possible to spend the full amount.
+I didn't have the ten thousand any more, a man has got expenses and love is not always free, as you may know.
+Yes, young men like me don't have it that difficult but I was in a hurry and that hoochie koochie girl looked like she could give me some information, and boy, did she give me all she could... so I gave her a few pesos.
 A few dozens.

-But I had good information.
+I got the gist of all that from here, but to tell the truth I got most of it from the other guys on the line for the price of sharing a cigarette, which I carried in quantity even if I don't smoke.

+But the information I received from the guys was correct.
 It was late winter in Panama City, and it was one of the first cities in their 1915 tour.
 All tents were shiny, all guys seemed jolly and all girls beautiful and caring.
-I came in through the gate, yes, the arch, but I didn't know that back then, and there was the carnival in full swing, tents forming an U with the circus, menagerie at the very end.
-It was a bit windy and kind of chilly, so people didn't loiter among the tents, speeding from one to the next to end at the skin show or one of the gambling tents if it was a man or a couple of friends or at the circus if it was a whole family.
+I came in through the gate, yes, the arch, but I didn't know to call it that way that back then, and
+I found the carnival in full swing, tents forming an U with the circus and menagerie at the very end.
+It was still a bit windy and kind of chilly, so people didn't loiter among the tents, speeding from one to the next to end at the skin show or one of the gambling tents if it was a man or a couple of friends or at the circus if it was a whole family.